alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 }
 ```

-If `CalculateTotal` and `FormatTotal` are pure, this loop is mostly about values.
-The caller can rerun it while debugging, split it into batches, cache intermediate results, or parallelize parts of it without changing what each call means.
+If `CalculateTotal` and `FormatTotal` are pure, the calculation inside the loop is mostly about values.
+The caller can rerun it while debugging, split it into batches, cache intermediate results, or parallelize the calculation itself without changing what each call means.
+The surrounding `labels.Add(...)` is still ordinary mutable orchestration, so parallelizing the whole loop would require a different collection strategy or a deterministic gather step.
+That is also why pure calculations are easy to run concurrently: without shared mutable state, callers do not need synchronization to preserve the calculation's semantics.

 Now change the contract behind the same names: